fla-org/fla-zoo/README.md

 </div>
 <div align="center">
-This repository implements a collection of Flash-Linear-Attention models that extend beyond language, supporting vision, video, and more.
+This repository implements a collection of FLA models that extend beyond language, supporting vision, video, and more.
 </div>

 <div align="center">